Endpoint Documentation

 using NSmithy.Server.AspNetCore.Docs;

-/openapi, pointing it to /openapi.json which is generated from the model and
+/openapi.
+The UI reads /openapi.json, which is generated from the model and

 copied to wwwroot/openapi.json at build time.